Geodesics of Quantum Feature Maps on the Space of Quantum Operators: Introduction

-The results given in the manuscript assume a good working knowledge of quantum feature maps, Lie groups and Lie algebras, as well as a little knowledge of Riemannian manifolds.
-To assist the reader, references are given for definitions, equations, and important concepts.
 The structure of the manuscript is as follows.
-Section \ref{sec:lie-algebra-bundles} gives the closed form of the quantum feature maps analyzed, the closed form of the tangent spaces, as well as the Lie algebra generated by a tangent space, and, finally, characteristics of feature maps with certain properties.
-The majority of the foundation is developed and rigorously displayed in Section \ref{sec:lie-algebra-bundles}.
-Section \ref{sec:geodesics} establishes closed form formulas for metric, tensor curvature, sectional curvature, and Ricci curvature.
-Section \ref{sec:example} illustrates the results with an example of a section of the Poincar\'e half-plane model and two well-used encoding schemes.
+Section \ref{sec:lie-algebra-bundles} gives the closed form of the class of quantum feature maps analyzed, the closed form of the tangent space, as well as the Lie algebra generated by a tangent space, and, finally, properties of feature maps with matrices that commute or are noncommutative.
+The majority of the foundation is developed and provably displayed in Section \ref{sec:lie-algebra-bundles}.
+Section \ref{sec:geodesics} establishes closed form formulas for the metric, tensor curvature, sectional curvature, Ricci curvature, and ends with an illustrative example comparing two well-used feature maps and a restricted section of the Poincar\'e half-plane model.
+We finish the results with Section \ref{sec:cotangent-vol} where we give closed analytic forms to solve for the existence of a harmonic function.
+The crux of this derivation yields an illuminative interplay between the geometry of the data and the domain of a given quantum feature map.
 The manuscript ends with a discussion in Section \ref{sec:discussion}.